Building for users: Design decisions behind 2 Refined sites explained

 Today we run more than 10 sites this way.
 They’re all different, but the strategy to make them successful is always the same: cater to users so they can easily find what they need and carry on.

-Below I break down three Refined sites to shed light on our thinking behind the details and the choices we made in hopes it helps you build user-centric sites of your own.
+Below I break down two Refined sites to shed light on our thinking behind the details and the choices we made in hopes it helps you build user-centric sites of your own.

 Site #1: Our Intranet, “Reine”